ItzLevvie/MicrosoftTeams-msinternal/README.md

 > As of Sunday, January 22, 2023 — these builds are based on Electron 19 and may change in the future.

 > **Warning**:
-> These builds may be unstable as per above.
+> These builds may be unstable due to Electron 19.
 > It includes various improvements to enhance performance and stability for Windows and macOS.